We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Job Description

 University Lake School (ULS) is seeking a talented, effective, and dedicated Upper School math teacher who is passionate about impacting academic achievement and making a difference in the lives of students through high-quality instruction.
-This appointment is valid for the second semester of the 2025-26 school year and will include classes such as Algebra II, Precalculus, and Advanced Placement Calculus I. The right candidate may extend the appointment into the 2026-2027 school year.
+This appointment is valid for the 2026-2027 school year.
+The right candidate may extend the appointment into the following school year.

 Essential Functions and Expectations